Learn when working with a coach would benefit you.

 3.Feeling anxious or stressed

 Are you worried about something to do with work?
 Are you irritable or overly emotional?
-Are you having trouble falling or staying sleeping?
-These are all indicators that you are not coping well.
+Do you have trouble falling or staying sleeping?
+These are all indicators that you are not coping well with stress.

 4.Lacking direction or purpose